-I recently gave a message which was part three in a three part series with the theme “Divine Protection”.
+I recently assigned to give a message which was part three in a three-part series with the theme “Divine Protection”.
 The scripture I was asked to preach on was Exodus 14:14.

 What does “The LORD shall fight for you” mean in relation to:

-- In Relation to The Children of Israel & The Exodus
+- The Children of Israel & The Exodus

-- In Relation to The New Covenant & The Kingdom of God
+- The New Covenant & The Kingdom of God

 - Stephen’s fight.
 Love Compels